What is Physical Capital?

 Human capital refers to the labor hours and other resources or value-adds that humans can provide, including education, specialty skills, or even innovative ideas.
 Unlike physical capital, human capital is intangible.

-While manufacturing companies typically have a heavy portfolio of physical capital, technology companies rely more on well-educated human capital.
-This also partially explains the extensively high price-to-book ratios that appear to many tech firms, as the value of human capital is not reflected on the balance sheet.
+While manufacturing companies typically own a large proportion of physical capital, technology companies rely more on intellectual or human capital.
+This also partially explains the high price-to-book ratios of many tech firms, as the value of human capital is not reflected on the balance sheet.

 The value of human capital is very difficult to measure due to its intangible nature.
 To what extent the value creation of a company can be attributed to its human capital is ambiguous and can only be assumed.
 One of the methods to evaluate human capital is through the market-ups on the goods or services that a company produces.
 Premiums on salary and costs of employee benefit programs is another commonly used method.